 If the roots are being eaten by the larvae then you will most likely notice this by studying the leaves, which should begin to show signs of wilting.
 Evidence of the adult beetles attacks will be chewed leaves with notches in them, not the more rounded signs of snails, slugs or caterpillars.
 These chew marks will be sharper and in a sort of U-shape.

 Plant Care is apparently the only product on the market that is effective for an extended period of time against these pests.
 Something else which I can claim from personal experience only, so I am not certain, is that the larvae prefer growing mediums rich in organics.
-Since using soil-less growing mediums consisting mostly of LECA and Groperl, Vermiculite or Peat, I no longer encounter this pest so I can strongly suggest the Professional Mix, since using this I have never found a white grub again.
+Since using soil-less growing mediums consisting mostly of Akadama, pumiceor LECA I no longer encounter this pest so I can strongly suggest that changing to a different growing medium will largely address this problem or solve it altogether.

 Thrips are one of the more difficult pests to spot as they are tiny.
 Unfortunately the damage they inflict is not as difficult to spot.
 They feed in large groups and can leap into the air or fly if disturbed.
 Apparently they first damage the surface of the leaf and then proceed to suck the sap.

 After thrips have attacked and sucked sap from a leaf one can easily see the silvery, semi-translucent trails which remain.
 Sometimes you might notice black or brown spots which are droppings.